datanav/docs/entitymodel.rst

      - ``{"_id", "person1", "a": 123}``

    * - List
      - A list of values.
 Values can be of any type.
+This type is not *orderable*.
      - ``["abc", 123, [4, 5], {"x": "y"}]``

    * - String